Printable page generated Saturday, 1 Apr 2023, 18:56

 Print functionality varies between browsers.

-Unless otherwise stated, copyright © 2023 The Open University, all rights reserved.
+Unless otherwise stated, copyright © 2024 The Open University, all rights reserved.

-Accessibility statement: The OpenScience Laboratory
+Accessibility statement: The OpenSTEM Labs

-Accessibility statement: The OpenScience Laboratory
+Accessibility statement: The OpenSTEM Labs

 The Open University’s web presence consists of several million individual pages across numerous websites.
 We want as many people as possible to be able to use our websites, and accessibility is an essential part of our mission.
-To adapt the content to your needs or preferences in most cases you should be able to:
+To adapt the content to your needs or preferences you should be able to:

 • Change colours, contrasts levels and fonts.